LackOfUsernameIdeas/NutriFitMobile/README.md

 ### EAS cloud builds

 EAS builds run on Expo's servers and have no access to your local `.env` or gitignored files.
 Secrets must be added via the EAS CLI once per environment.
-The `preview` profile uses the `preview` environment.

 To view currently set variables: